LewisIsWorking/PathWarsWiki/Writerside/topics/Getting-started-guide.md

 # Getting-started-guide

+Long story short, make a character and play some DND! :)

 ## REQUIREMENT #1 = ONLY JOIN IF YOU ARE 18+

 - Before you can join any Path Wars campaign, you must be 18+.